BOSS Ancillary Targets

 For targets selected through APOGEE ancillary targeting programs and observed in the infrared with the APOGEE spectrograph, see the APOGEE Ancillary Targets documentation.

 Complete observations from twenty-three ancillary targeting programs were released as part of SDSS Data Release 10, including eight confined to the footprint of SDSS Stripe 82 (the area observed by the SDSS Supernova Survey).
-Data Release 12 adds an additional twenty-five ancillary programs, thus completing the release of all BOSS ancillary target data.
+Data Release 12 added an additional twenty-five ancillary programs, thus completing the release of all BOSS ancillary target data.

 BOSS ancillary target programs were observed using one of two strategies: